 Term / Abbreviation Definition DSQ - Disqualified A ruling by officials that an athlete or team has broken or failed to observe the rules of the sport and cannot be considered for placing in the competition.
 Unsportsmanlike behaviour Unsportsmanlike behaviour includes in particular improper behaviour, bad or offensive language, not showing fairness or respect to other people and/or causing intentional damage.
-DQB - Disqualification for unsportmanlike behaviour A disqualification due to any violation of the Olympic Charter, of the World Anti-Doping Code, or any other serious breach of applicable regulation issued by the IBSF and the IOC.
-DNS - Did Not Start If an athlete or team has been drawn for the competition but did not start.
-DNF - Did Not Finish If an athlete or team does not cross the finish timing eye.
-Member = National Federation = Nation These three terms are used synonymously describing the National Federations that are Members of the IBSF representing their country internationally in bobsleigh and/or skeleton sport (IBSF events).
+DQB - Disqualification for A disqualification due to any violation of the Olympic Charter, of the World unsportmanlike behaviour Anti-Doping Code, or any other serious breach of applicable regulation DNS - Did Not Start issued by the IBSF and the IOC.
+If an athlete or team has been drawn for the competition but did not start.
+DNS - Did Not Start Member = National These three terms are used synonymously describing the National Federation = Nation Federations that are Members of the IBSF representing their country internationally in bobsleigh and/or skeleton sport (IBSF events).
 They have to comply with IBSF Rules and Regulations.
-Congress The Congress is the highest authority of the IBSF, and it consists of the Delegates nominated by the Members and the Executive Committee.
+Congress The Congress is the highest authority of the IBSF, and it consists of the 3 3 4 Delegates nominated by the Members and the Executive Committee.
 Quota A restriction that limits the number of participants in any IBSF competition and Olympic Winter Games.
 Ranking List A listing of athletes/teams according to IBSF system of rating for each series. to be ranked All athletes that finish the race without being classified as DNS, DNF, DSQ or DQB are being ranked in a race.
 International Jury License A formal permission from IBSF to a person to take part in the official IBSF competitions as a Jury President or Jury Member.
-To obtain it the candidate has to pass the International Jury Exam.
+To obtain it the Alizzation candidate has to pass the International Jury Exam.
 Abrasive Material (e.g. sandpaper) used to polish the runners.
-Gauge An instrument used to measure the runner radius.
-Electronic Measuring Devices Any instruments used to measure speed, temperature, G-force etc. OWG Olympic Winter Games WC World Cup WCH World Championships EC Europe Cup ECH European Championships ICC Intercontinental Cup NAC North American Cup ITP International Training Period
+An instrument used to measure the runner radius.
+Gauge Electronic Measuring Devices Any instruments used to measure speed, temperature, G-force etc. OWG Olympic Winter Games WC World Cup WCH World Championships EC Europe Cup ECH European Championships ICC Intercontinental Cup NAC North American Cup ITP International Training Period